williamg42/amp-lab-http-rover/README.md

 There is an [easy guide](https://docs.onion.io/omega2-docs/connecting-to-wifi-networks-command-line.html) for configuring your network connection provided by Onion.

+There is also a youtube video showing the step by step process [here](https://tinyurl.com/amplab-rover-video)

 One that is done, follow the following procedure.

 - Connect to your Onion device over WiFi.